3 for 3 Lunch Challenge - Lunchbox Ideas

 - I spread my salad along the inside of a spinach flavored wrap along with some lettuce and rolled the sandwich up.
 You could actually serve the chicken salad between 2 slices of bread to keep it simple!
 Also swap for Gluten Free bread products as necessary.

-- I sliced the sandwich into quarters and secured each roll with a food pick (or use a toothpick).
+- Slice the sandwich into quarters and secured each roll with a food pick (or use a toothpick).

-- I added some additional grapes around the sandwich.
+- You can add some additional grapes around the sandwich.

 - I then added my broccoli florets (cooked or raw is fine) and some cherry tomatoes for color but you could skip that.

 - Finally I added a snack I had on hand, pretzel sticks.
 You could swap out for whatever your snack of choice is or for a gluten-free option.